Search The Nudge

 Forest

 Breaking news: East Dulwich home to fabulous London plant shop shock!
 Yes, of course SE22 is home to an exquisite repository of houseplants – Forest is a fabulous, family-run affair, with mother Fran and daughters Alice & Maddie at the helm.
-Think houseplants of all varieties (including a thoughtful ‘pet safe’ section, featuring phlebodium ferns and areca palms that will survive the friendly ravages of your cockapoo).
+Both stores on North Cross Road and by Deptford station stock houseplants of all varieties (including a thoughtful ‘pet safe’ section, featuring phlebodium ferns and areca palms that will survive the friendly ravages of your cockapoo).
 There’s a range of homeware, too – offering everything from vases to hand cream – plus enticing nationwide delivery.

 Columbia Road Flower Market